Physiology, Digestion

 Excerpt

 Digestion of the major food macronutrients is an orderly process involving the action of a large number of digestive enzymes.
 Enzymes from the salivary and the lingual glands digest carbohydrates and fats, enzymes from the stomach digest proteins, and enzymes from the exocrine glands of the pancreas digest carbohydrates, proteins, lipids, RNA, and DNA.
-Other enzymes that help in the digestive process are found in the luminal membranes and the cytoplasm of the cells that lines the small intestine.
+Other enzymes that help in the digestive process are found in the luminal membranes and the cytoplasm of the cells that line the small intestine.
 The action of the enzymes is promoted by the hydrochloric acid (HCl), which is secreted by the stomach, and bile from the liver.

 Publication types